-VanDam has found that the stronger the current, the shallower those fish are going to be, they just can’t hang in the swift currents of the deeper water for as long as one might think.
-“In the shallower water, there’s enough stuff to slow it down and once you get out deeper there isn’t as much,” VanDam reasoned.
+VanDam has found that the stronger the current, the shallower those fish will be.
+They can’t hang in the swift currents of the deeper water for as long as one might think.
+“There’s enough stuff to slow it down in the shallower water, and once you get out deeper, there isn’t as much,” VanDam reasoned.

 If he wants to cover water, he’ll opt for a Strike King Swim ‘n’ Shiner rigged on a ¼-ounce ball head that he’ll swim back to the boat with a straight retrieve.
 Blue glimmer, white, and ayu are colors that consistently produce.

 When it comes to picking colors for his bait selection, JVD tries to match the hatch.
 “If you are fishing a pile and there is a bunch of bait suspended around it, shad patterns will work better.
-If you’re dragging your dropshot through there and feel gobies bite, green pumpkin and dark melon purple work best,” VanDam explained.
+If you’re dragging your dropshot through there and feel gobies bite, green pumpkin, and dark melon purple work best,” VanDam explained.

 VanDam still looks for smallies to be shallow, even in the summer, especially in the St. Lawrence River, as smallmouth will head shallow to cruise around and feed.
-He’s found that once the sun disappears, interestingly, the smallmouth retreat to deeper water and unconventional colors like morning dawn and brown/purple are great options when throwing a Dream Shot.
+He’s found that, interestingly, the smallmouth retreat to deeper water once the sun disappears, and unconventional colors like morning dawn and brown/purple are great options when throwing a Dream Shot.

 Tricks of the Trade

 VanDam focuses hard on finding the sweet spots in the river and doesn’t lose focus.
 After all, he found them for a reason.
 “I’m not going to make a two-mile drift and drag around and hope to catch one here and there.
 I’m focusing on those key spots, making a couple of hundred-yard drift, and when I find those spots and hit that waypoint, I’m going to catch one,” he said.